 Next Steps to building a two-sided marketplace

 Platform development isn’t the only important piece of creating a successful online business.
 When planning, be sure to budget for marketing and advertising, SEO, content creation, maintenance, and support.
-Before you launch your two-sided marketplace, have these resources ready.
+Before you launch your two sided marketplace for startups, have these resources ready.

 Have a marketing plan ready to bring users to your site as soon as it goes online.
 Postcards or leaflets can work well, especially in a local geographic area.
 Email blasts and social media are also useful.